Guatemala presidents picks chief of staff for top court seat

 The court decides almost all of the most contentious political, judicial and criminal issues that arise in Guatemala and the outgoing court was seen as an important bulwark against some of the most ill-intentioned legal maneuvers.
 The members will hold their seats for five years and the selection process has been filled with accusations of collusion and corruption.

-The stakes are so high because the next court will likely decide the fate of politicians accused of corruption like former President Otto Pérez Molina, military officers convicted of crimes against humanity and the potential candidacy of Zury Ríos, daughter of ex-dictator Efraín Ríos Montt, constitutionally banned from running.
+The stakes are so high because the next court will likely decide the fate of politicians accused of corruption like former President Otto Pérez Molina, military officers convicted of crimes against humanity and the potential candidacy of Zury Ríos Sosa, daughter of ex-dictator Efraín Ríos Montt.

 The court is made up of five magistrates and five alternates.
 The congress picked a magistrate and alternate last week, as well as Guatemala’s bar association and public university council.
-The president and Supreme Court picked the remaining members.
+The president and Supreme Court picked the remaining members Wednesday.

+Guatemala’s Supreme Court named Roberto Molina Barreto to the Constitutional Court.
+Barreto has been filling in on the court for Neftalí Aldana who has been off the bench due to illness.
+Barreto was the vice presidential candidate with Zury Ríos Sosa, who was prohibited from participating in presidential elections.

 Activists, lawyers and other observers have widely criticized the process already for attempts to manipulate the results, influence peddling and other alleged crimes.